nlieurance/User-Manual/about.md

 ## Work location
 I live a bit north of Denver, so I'm on Mountain Time.
 Typically, I'm online an hour before folks on the West Coast.

 I thrive as a **remote contributor** and have been working from home since 2020.
 My workspace is quiet and free of distractions.
-But the occasional in-person event is just fine with me.
+But hybrid is just fine with me.
 I love to socialize and get to know my coworkers.

 ## Contact info
 - Email: [writingandwoodworking@gmail.com](mailto:writingandwoodworking@gmail.com)